Mobliz640/DAoC-Auto-Twister/README.md

 Play a Paladin class on DAoC and twist your chants automatically while running.

-Compile in Eclipse, no librarys needed.
+Compile in Eclipse or export as Runnable JAR file, no additional librarys needed.

 To use:
 After starting program, set the chants you want to use.
 You can enter keys 0-9 and also use modifiers of ctrl or alt.
 Enter as many keys as you prefer (up to the max of 10). and then press 'Start twisting' when ready.